Darwinkel/darwinkel.net/index.md

 [^divine-command-theory]: A reference to Divine Command Theory, the meta-ethical view that moral rightness is grounded solely in the will or commands of a divine authority.
 Classical critiques include Plato's _Euthyphro dilemma_, which asks whether actions are good because the gods command them, or whether the gods command them because they are good.
 The former risks arbitrariness; the latter undermines divine authority as the source of morality.

 [^moral-saint]: Susan Wolf's Moral Saint critique argues that a life devoted exclusively to maximizing moral goodness risks crowding out traits central to human flourishing, such as individuality, creativity, humor, intimacy, and joy.
 It challenges ethical systems whose demands become totalizing, whether framed in terms of moral purity, maximal virtue, or optimized goodness.

+[^moral-luck-credit-desert]: A reference to the problem of Moral Luck (Nagel, Williams), which challenges the idea that moral judgment should track only factors under an agent’s control, noting that outcomes - and thus praise or blame - are often shaped by luck.
+Closely related is the notion of Moral Desert, the belief that individuals deserve their outcomes because of their character or effort, and Moral Credit, the implicit assumption that past virtue accumulates like capital and can be "spent" to justify comfort, exemption, or diminished obligation.
+Together, these ideas explain how success can be retroactively moralized, allowing contingent fortune to masquerade as earned innocence.